ene07/REACH-NFT-AUCTION-team-72/Readme.md

  ### Possible code additions

- An improvement to our code base  is to enforce a way to show winner and theri bids to all our voters.
+ An improvement to our code base  is to enforce a way to show winner and their bids to all our voters.
 For that, we will define a function thus:

  ```
      const [ [], k ] = call(Buyer.showHighestBidder);